FreelyGivenLuther/freelygivenluther.github.io/README.md

 [_A Basic History of Lutheranism in America_ by Abel Ross Wentz (1955)](https://archive.org/details/basichistoryoflu00went_0/page/n8/mode/1up)

 _The Lutherans in America by Clifford_ E. Nelson -- Revised Edition (Fortress Press, 1980)

+_Documents of Lutheran Unity in America_ by Richard Wolf (Philadelphia: Fortress Press, 1966)

 ### The Lutheran Church--Missouri Synod (1847- )
 _Preus of Missouri And The Great Lutheran Civil War_ by James E. Adams (New York etc.: Harper & Row, 1977)